PHYSICAL · HEIGHT

 How has global average height changed over time?

 NCD-RisC data covering the 20th century shows that global average height has increased by approximately 8cm for men and 7cm for women over the past 100 years.
 The steepest gains were in East Asian countries, particularly South Korea and China, which started from relatively low bases and saw dramatic improvements in nutrition and living standards.
 South Korean men born in the 1980s are approximately 11cm taller than those born in 1914.
 The UK and US saw more modest gains of 4-6cm over the same period.
+Secular height trends across birth cohorts are compiled on the body statistics page.
+Our Weight percentile calculator shows how you compare against national data.

 Advertisement